JamesIves/perforce-commit-discord-bot/README.md

 ## Inviting the Bot
 Once the application is running you'll need to invite the bot to your Discord server.
 Replace the `YOUR_CLIENT_ID_HERE` portion of the following URL with the one found in your [Discord API settings](https://discordapp.com/developers/docs/intro).
+Once connected the bot will make an initial check and then begin re-checking every 30 seconds.
+The bot doesn't persist data so if you restart the application the bot will post the most recent commit message again.

 `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0`